scaljeri/e2e-testing-in-action/README.md

   * [chromedriver](https://sites.google.com/a/chromium.org/chromedriver/downloads),
   * [geckodriver](https://github.com/mozilla/geckodriver/releases/).

 Put the drivers in the root of this project.
-With the `geckeodriver` was the only way to have test pass using firefox on my mac.
+This was the only way firefox worked correctly for me.

 The second way is with the selenium standalone server, which can be started as follows